horselord-joe-8053/ultra-fru-genai-analytics/README.md

 - ✔️ **Low-cost inference at scale**
 - ✔️ **AWS-native deployment story**
 - ✔️ **Infrastructure as Code (Terraform + Terragrunt)** - Production-ready IaC with modular architecture, environment management, and security best practices
+- ✔️ **Agent-based query processing** (optional) - Autonomous ReAct agent for complex queries (see `docs/architecture/query_processing_evolution.md`)

-It is built specifically to support a **Senior AWS GenAI Architect interview** and to be used as a working prototype.
+It is designed as a working prototype that demonstrates production-ready GenAI architecture patterns.

 ---